Te Aute College: 20th century

 In 1918 the college was damaged significantly by fire again.
 This coincided with the impact of the 1918 influenza epidemic, ultimately forcing the college to close temporarily.
 Reconstruction planning began immediately, with college trustees opting for more modern brick buildings.
 While construction planning continued, the college reopened in 1919 under a new headmaster E. G. Loten.
 Loten was a proponent of agricultural education, and satisfied the Department of Education's wish for an agriculturally intensive curriculum.
 On 9 September 1922 the foundation stone of the first new brick facility was laid by Churchill Julius, the Archbishop of New Zealand.
 It was named The Julius Wing and was opened in April 1923.
 Later that year, the foundation stone of the second brick facility was laid by the Governor General, The Viscount Jellicoe, and the building was named The Jellicoe Wing.
 The third and final brick facility was the largest – it contained the college library, its assembly hall and its administration offices – and was named after Governor General Sir Charles Fergusson, who laid its foundation stone in 1926 and officially opened it in 1927.

 On 3 February 1931, the college was severely damaged by the Hawke's Bay earthquake.
 There were no deaths, but the top storey of the Jellicoe and Julius wings were levelled, and the tower atop the Fergusson block collapsed.
 The buildings were repaired and reinforced, but the cost of £7,769 placed an enormous financial burden on the college.

 On 27 November 1986, the house of Allen Williams was recognised as a Category I heritage building by the New Zealand Historic Places Trust.
 Williams was a nephew of Samuel Williams, and the house – known as The Cottage – is the last remaining residential building from the time of the college's foundation.

-In 1992 Hukarere Girls' College was closed, and many of its students were permitted to board at Te Aute instead.
-As a result, the college became co-educational, but later reverted to a boys' school when Hukarere was reopened in 1993.
+In 1992 Hukarere Girls' College was temporarily closed, and many of its students were permitted to board at Te Aute instead.
+As a result, the college became co-educational, but later reverted to a boys' school in 2005.